alan-mcl/photoorg/README.md

 ![photo org](logo.png)

-A tool to help manage backups of a photo collection to removable media.
+A tool to help manage backups of a media file collection to removable disks.

 photoorg.py creates and stores an index of a folder tree of images and other media.
 It can compare indexes and highlight differences and generate sync scripts, and a few other things.

-## Use Cases
+## Usage

 ### Index a folder of media.
 Indexes are stored as a single file (photoorg.json) in the root directory of the tree.
 No other files are added in the tree.